MPCodeWriter21/ProxyEater/README.md

   -h, --help
                         show this help message and exit --source SOURCE, -s SOURCE
-                        The source of the proxies(default:*\Python\Python310\lib\site-packages\ProxyEater\sources.json).
+                        The source of the proxies(default:C:\Users\Morteza\AppData\Local\Programs\
+                        Python\Python310\lib\site-packages\ProxyEater\sources.json).
   --output OUTPUT, -o OUTPUT
                         The output file.
-  --format { text, json, csv }, -f { text, json, csv }
+  --file-format { text, json, csv }, -ff { text, json, csv }
                         The format of the output file(default:text).
+  --format FORMAT, -f FORMAT
+                        The format for saving the proxies in text file(default:"{scheme}://{ip}:{port}").
+  --include-status, -is
+                        Include the status of the proxies in the output file.
   --threads THREADS, -t THREADS
                         The number of threads to use for scraping(default:25).
-  --include-status, -is
-                        Include the status of the proxies in the output file.
+  --timeout TIMEOUT, -to TIMEOUT
+                        The timeout of the requests(default:15).
+  --url URL, -u URL
+                        The url to use for checking the proxies(default:http://icanhazip.com).
   --verbose, -v
                         The verbose of the program(default:False).
   --quiet, -q
                         The quiet of the program(default:False).
   --version, -V
                         The version of the program.
-  --timeout TIMEOUT, -to TIMEOUT
-                        The timeout of the requests(default:15).

 Scrape:
   Scrape mode arguments